 Scope: The Alternative Dispute Resolution and Consensus-Building Committee provides a forum for the exchange of ideas and topics on wide-ranging process tools to resolve energy disputes at the state, national, and international levels proactively and in lieu of litigation, or at appropriate junctures in litigation, via mediation, arbitration, facilitation and the like, to manage and effect sound energy and environmental related decisions and outcomes that meet the business interests of all stakeholders.
-Alternative dispute resolution and consensus-building tools have universal application for dispute resolution specialists and panelists, technical experts, lawyers in a mediation advocacy role, arbitrators, government officials, and others invested in creative and non-litigious energy-related problem-solving across a variety of decision-making forums and jurisdictional settings.
+Alternative dispute resolution and consensus-building tools have universal application for dispute resolution specialists, technical experts, lawyers in a mediation advocacy role, arbitrators, government officials, and others invested in creative and non-litigious energy-related problem-solving across a variety of decision-making forums and jurisdictional settings.

 Scope: The Compliance and Enforcement Committee is the Association's focal point for developments in civil and criminal enforcement, competition and antitrust, and compliance activities in the energy industry (electricity, hydro, natural gas, crude oil, and petroleum products) at the Federal Energy Regulatory Commission ("FERC"), Commodity Futures Trading Commission ("CFTC"), Federal Trade Commission ("FTC"), Department of Justice ("DOJ"), Department of Energy ("DOE"), Pipeline and Hazardous Materials Safety Administration ("PHMSA"), and other federal agencies and in the courts and Congress.

 Scope: The Electricity Committee provides a forum for the exchange of ideas concerning all aspects of electricity regulation and industry developments including traditional rate regulation, deregulation, competition policy, and other means of industry regulation, at the federal and state levels.
 The Committee will coordinate with the Subcommittees listed below to ensure comprehensive coverage of timely and relevant topics, while minimizing or avoiding overlap.

 Scope: The Demand-Side Resources and Smart Grid Committee seeks to keep the Association informed of Smart Grid legislative and regulatory developments at the state and federal level, as well as developments in the area of demand-side management, including demand response, energy efficiency, and distributed generation.